tomineodegard/tomineodegard/README.md

 Front end development, UX and digital design
 --------------------------------------------
-I am a fourth semester Multimedia Design student at Copenhagen School of Design and Technology.
-I am solution oriented, enthusiastic with a fondness for digital product development and user friendly design.
+I am a Web Development student from Copenhagen School of Design and Technology, with a background in Multimedia Design.
+I am solution oriented with a fondness for digital product development and user friendly design.
 My core strengths unfold in a combination between UX, UI, and front-end development.

 🇳🇴 / 🇩🇰  Norwegian girl based in Copenhagen, Denmark.